 Gastown is home to many of the city’s hottest restaurants, making it a great pick for a special night out.
 From European cuisine, with farm-to-table flair, to Asian-inspired gastronomy, Gastown's restaurants will not disappoint.
 And let's not forget the ever-popular 'Spaghetti Factory'.
 After your meal, visit a wine bar, or relax with a 'craft beer' at one of the many local pubs.

 You can shop for souvenirs and all things Canadian in the gift shops you find up and down Water Street.
 From T-shirts to cashmere sweaters, and even ultra-modern furniture stores, Gastown has it all.
 And be sure to visit the artist's market at the nearby Woodward’s Atrium.

-From Gastown, it’s just a short taxi-ride to Vancouver’s ‘Granville Island’ district.
+From Gastown, it's just a short taxi-ride to Vancouver's 'Granville Island' district.
 My gallery, Sams Original Art, is minutes away.
-Stop in, and view the art.
+Stop in, and view my art.